-Although POGO evaluates every lead we receive, because we are a small organization, we are unable to pursue every case.
+POGO evaluates every lead we receive.
+However, because we are a small organization, we can only pursue the few tips that meet our internal guidelines and allow us to maximize our impact by performing the greatest public service.
 Thank you for understanding our intentions and limitations.

-If your information does not involve the federal government then we cannot take your case, but may be able to refer you to another organization.
+If your information does not involve the federal government then we cannot look into your allegations, but may be able to refer you to another organization.
 Click here for other resources.

 Whistleblowing is often not easy.
 Exposed whistleblowers are almost always reprimanded, fired, and/or harassed, even if they have not "gone public" and even if their allegations are proven to be true.
 It takes a lot of courage and forethought to take on a powerful government agency or a private contractor or grantee.
 The mental, emotional, and financial hardships that a whistleblower may encounter should be fully understood before any steps are taken to disseminate information - publicly or not.